-Pandora tumbled (P) 17 percent to $10.47 at the close in New York, for the biggest drop since March 7.
+Pandora tumbled (P:US) 17 percent to $10.47 at the close in New York, for the biggest drop since March 7.
 The Oakland, California-based company’s shares had gained 26 percent this year through yesterday.

 Apple’s presence in online music sales and installed base of MP3 players, smartphones and tablets could make it more competitive with Pandora than existing rivals such as Spotify Ltd., the newspaper said.